-Instagram leader Adam Mosseri still thinks an app for kids is ‘the right thing to do’
+Instagram chief Adam Mosseri says an app for kids is ‘the right thing to do’

-Mosseri, leader of Facebook-owned app Instagram, discussed how the social media apps think about ranking user engagement.
-He also addressed the controversial Instagram Kids service, which the company paused development of last month.
+Mosseri discussed the social media platforms’ ranking of user engagement, and he addressed the controversial Instagram Kids service, which the company paused development of last month.

-Instagram had been repeatedly asked to abandon the nascent project over concerns about privacy, screen time, and the mental health of young people.
+Instagram had been repeatedly asked to abandon the nascent project over concerns about privacy, screen time and the mental health of young people.
 Calls to shut it down escalated after a Journal report showed the company knew Instagram could negatively affect teenage girls.

-But on Wednesday, Mosseri said kids are often online anyway, and building a service just for them would give parents more control over how kids use the app.
+But on Wednesday, Mosseri said kids are often online anyway, and building a service just for them would give parents more control over how their children use the app.

 “I get it’s an easy dunk, to dunk on the idea,” he said.
-“But I think if you get into the details of this and you look at the actual practical realities its, I think, a much more responsible path than where we are today.”
+“But I think if you get into the details of this and you look at the actual practical realities, it’s, I think, a much more responsible path than where we are today.”

 Facebook has already started using artificial intelligence to figure out how old its users are, according to a July blog post from its vice president of youth products, Pavni Diwanji.
 That information is applied to their accounts on other Facebook products, including Instagram.

-Of course, the company already knows how old people say they are when they put in a birth date to start an account.
-However, Mosseri said kids are pretending to be older than they are to sign up for accounts, and are doing this both with and without parental consent.
-Given how much else the social media company infers about people to better target ads — like interests and political leanings — it doesn’t seem far off to try and deduce a real age.

-The system looks for cues like people wishing friends a “happy 12th birthday” to flag them as under 13.
+The company knows how old people say they are when they put in a birth date to start an account.
+However, Mosseri said, kids are pretending to be older to sign up for accounts, with and without parental consent.
+Given how much else the social media company infers about people to better target ads — like interests and political leanings — being able to deduce a real age is plausible.
+The company’s system looks for cues like people wishing friends a “happy 12th birthday” to flag them as under 13.

 But on Wednesday, Mosseri suggested individual apps shouldn’t be the ones to take on age verification.
-It would be much more efficient to try and solve the problem at the phone level, specifically by Apple and Google, he said.
-The companies could build in age verification and any app developer could use that to tailor their own apps.
+It would be much more efficient to solve the problem at the phone level, he said.
+Companies like Apple and Google could build in age verification, and any developer could use that to tailor its apps.

 “We need to get better at age verification, I think that should happen at the operating system level not the app level,” he said.